Your First Visit

 We explain the chiropractic care process in seven steps to help you understand your first visit.

-All new patients are requested to fill out the new patient application form as completely as possible.
+All new patients are requested to fill out the following forms as completely as possible.

 Please read and sign all other forms.

 A one-on-one consultation with a doctor will be done to discuss your health issues and goals, uncover the layers of past damage done and to help determine what may be the cause.

 A comprehensive chiropractic examination and evaluation including the test necessary will be performed to further help determine the precise cause of your problem.The first order of business is checking your vital signs, reflexes, and blood pressure.
 Sometimes, measurements will be taken to determine arm and leg length.
 Next, you will be asked to do a series of simple and easy activities or exercises.
 These exercises will provide information about your motor skills, balance, and gait, among others.
 These tests also help determine your range of motion, muscle tone and strength, and integrity of your nervous system.
 Any abnormalities could provide clues about a condition.
 You may be asked to: